 Cognitive behaviour therapy (CBT) is a faster, evidence-based approach to psychological issues, with emphasis on coping both now and into the future.

-The collaborative approach means that when you come to a CBT consult, it is a light, relatively informal process, where you learn actual techniques (e.g. for emotion-regulation, identifying and changing dysfunctional habits and beliefs), and you as client, have as much control over the process as I do.
-This means you can ask questions freely, and make suggestions, as will the therapist; teamwork is essential.
+The collaborative approach means that when you come to a CBT consult, it is a light, relatively informal process.
+You learn actual techniques (e.g. for emotion-regulation, identifying and changing dysfunctional habits and beliefs).
+In addition, you as client have as much control over the process as the therapist does.
+This means you can ask questions freely, and make suggestions, as will the therapist.
+Teamwork is essential.

 Get your FREE CBT tips download today, and remember to keep checking back for new products!